jundalisay/sp/content/en/research/mohammad/quran/sura-090.md

 {{< s v="13">}} Salih, the messenger of Enki, said to them: "Do not harm the she-camel of Enki or [prevent her from] her drink."

-14. But they denied him and hamstrung 1804 her.
+<sup>14</sup> But they denied him and hamstrung 1804 her.
 So their Lord brought down upon them destruction for their sin and made it equal [upon all of them].

-15. And He does not fear the consequence thereof.
+<sup>15</sup> He does not fear the consequence thereof.